pseudopulse/RaindropLobotomy/README.md

 project moon - making the amazing series where all of the visual designs, sounds, and sprites here come from

 ## Changelog
+# 1.5.0
+- survivor variant: justitia false son
+- fixed custom sfx not working (it broke in-between me working on the 1.4.4 fix and the dlc bugfix patch releasing)

 # 1.4.4
 - updated for SOTS